How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each pink, round, film-coated, biconvex, unscored tablet, debossed with "b" on one side and "992" on the other side, contains levonorgestrel 0.15 mg and ethinyl estradiol 0.03 mg.
+Each pink, round, film-coated, biconvex, unscored tablet, debossed with "b" on one side and "992" on the other side, contains 0.15 mg of levonorgestrel and 0.03 mg of ethinyl estradiol.
 Nonmedicinal ingredients: anhydrous lactose, FD&C Blue No. 1, FD&C Red No. 40, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, and titanium dioxide.

-Each pink, round, film-coated, biconvex, unscored tablet, debossed with "b" on one side and "992" on the other side, contains levonorgestrel 0.15 mg and ethinyl estradiol 0.03 mg.
+Each pink, round, film-coated, biconvex, unscored tablet, debossed with "b" on one side and "992" on the other side, contains 0.15 mg of levonorgestrel and 0.03 mg of ethinyl estradiol.
 Each white, round, biconvex, unscored tablet, debossed with "b" on one side and "208" on the other side, contains inert ingredients.
 Nonmedicinal ingredients: active tablet: anhydrous lactose, FD&C Blue No. 1, FD&C Red No. 40, hypromellose, magnesium stearate, microcrystalline cellulose, polyethylene glycol, polysorbate 80, and titanium dioxide; inert tablet: anhydrous lactose, hypromellose, magnesium stearate, and microcrystalline cellulose.

 How should I use this medication?